Colliders: Computation of luminosity

 \subsubsection{Crossing angles}

 A very prominent collider with a crossing angle is the LHC presently under construction at CERN.
-In the LHC one has almost 3000 closely spaced bunches and to avoid numerous unwanted interactions, the two beams collide at a total crossing angle of around $\approx$ 300 $\mu$rad.
+In the~LHC one has almost 3000 closely spaced bunches and to avoid numerous unwanted interactions, the~two beams collide at a total crossing angle of around $\approx$ 300 $\mu$rad.

 \Fref[b]{fig:COL-WH03} shows a schematic illustration of the collision region.
-Colliders with unbunched, i.e. coasting beams such as the ISR need a sizeable crossing angle to confine the interaction region (e.g. $\approx$ 18$^{o}$ at the ISR). ~\\ In the following we shall assume without loss of generality that the crossing angle is in the horizontal plane.
+Colliders with unbunched, i.e. coasting beams such as the ISR need a sizeable crossing angle to confine the interaction region (e.g. $\approx$ 18$^{o}$ at the ISR). ~

+In the following we shall assume without loss of generality that the crossing angle is in the horizontal plane.

 The overlap integrals are evaluated in the x and y coordinate system and therefore we have to transform our bunches into the proper system.
 The geometry of a collision at a crossing angle $\Phi$ is shown in \Fref{fig:COL-WH04}.
-To make the treatment more symmetric, we have assumed that the total crossing angle is made up by two rotations $\Phi/2$ and $-\Phi/2$ each of the two beams in the x-s plane (see \Fref{fig:COL-WH04}). ~\\ To compute the integral we have to transform $x$ and $s$ to new, rotated coordinates which are now different for the two beams:
+To make the treatment more symmetric, we have assumed that the total crossing angle is made up by two rotations $\Phi/2$ and $-\Phi/2$ each of the two beams in the x-s plane (see \Fref{fig:COL-WH04}).

+To compute the integral we have to transform $x$ and $s$ to new, rotated coordinates which are now different for the two beams:

 The overlap integral becomes: